C example

 The attributes of license_info_t are defined and explained in the license_api.h header file.

-The above are the necessary parts, but you can take advantage of optional features, such as logging and license revocation.
-Those additional features are demonstrated in sample applications shipped with QuidLM.
-The demo_client application is a more full-fledged example, which can also be used for testing.
-It is a command line application that grabs the license specified on the command line for the specified number of seconds and prints the licensing information.
-The comments in the source code explain the standard functionality, such as the initialization and the license checkout mentioned above, and introduce the logging and the license revocation.
-The example is cross-platform - there are several #ifdef _MSC_VER sections to make it work on both Windows and UNIX systems.
+The above are the required parts, but you can also take advantage of optional features, such as logging and license revocation.
+These additional features are demonstrated in the sample applications shipped with QuidLM.
+The demo_client application is a more fully featured example, which can also be used for testing.
+It is a command line application that checks out the license specified on the command line for the specified number of seconds and prints licensing information.
+The comments in the source code explain standard functionality, such as initialization and license checkout, and introduce logging and license revocation.
+The example is cross-platform - there are several #ifdef _MSC_VER sections to support both Windows and UNIX systems.

 /// Demo_client application: grab the specified license for